Is Hydrogen Water a Hoax?

 Share with a friend

 You don't need to be a scientist to be skeptical when something seems dubious.
-This is precisely the case with one of the latest wellness trends: hydrogen water.
-Let's explore the top 4 reasons why many people consider hydrogen water to be a scam:
+This is precisely the case with one of the latest wellness trends: hydrogen-rich water, also known as hydrogenated water.

 1. It seems counterintuitive

 If you've had basic chemistry education, you know that water is composed of hydrogen and oxygen (H2O).
 So when you hear the term "hydrogen water," your first reaction might be, "Wait!
-Isn't hydrogen already in water?"
+Isn't hydrogen already in regular water?"

 Let's break this down step by step:

-- This is similar to how we can have carbon dioxide gas dissolved in water to make carbonated drinks (soda), even though oxygen (from CO2) is already part of the water molecule.
+Yes, hydrogen is a component of water molecules.
+Oxygen is also part of water molecules.
+However, can you breathe underwater because there's oxygen in H2O?
+No, because in water, hydrogen and oxygen are bonded together in a stable molecule.
+This is similar to how we can have carbon dioxide gas dissolved in water to make carbonated drinks (soda), even though oxygen (from CO2) is already part of the water molecule.

-Here is an example:
+Here is an example: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5806445/

 2. It sounds dangerous

-Keio University Hospital (Tokyo, Japan)
+Keio University Hospital (Tokyo, Japan) https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5891106/

 3. It's trending